MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/networking/quickstart.md

 ```

 Once the function call to `CreateNewNetwork()` succeeds, a network descriptor [PartyNetworkDescriptor](concepts-objects.md#network
 ) object will be returned/populated.
-The descriptor contains the data required by other players to connect to a network.
+The descriptor contains the data required for other players to connect to a network.

 Refer to the [API Reference Documentation](reference/party_members.md) for information about the other function parameters.

 ## Connect to a Party network

-Once a Party network has been created, Invitations are used to control which users can join the network.
+Once a Party network has been created, invitations are used to control which users can join the network.
 Invitation information therefore needs to be shared with other users.
-For this, PlayFab Matchmaking, another matchmaking service, in-game invite services, or platform invite services can be used.
+For this, PlayFab Matchmaking, PlayFab Lobby, or platform invite services can be used.

-The simplest Invitation type is an open invitation that consists of a network descriptor and is used here.
-For detailed information of all Invitation types and the security model, refer to [Invitations and the security model](concepts-invitations-security-model.md).
+The simplest invitation type is an open invitation that consists of a network descriptor.
+For detailed information of all invitation types and the security model, refer to [Invitations and the security model](concepts-invitations-security-model.md).

 We implemented simple matchmaking using [PlayFab CloudScripts](../../automation/cloudscript/quickstart.md) in the demo samples, which work as follows: